denten-books/plain-text/4-format.md

 information unique to physical libraries in an electronic workstation environment" [@pajak_electronic_1992, 1].
 Setting aside, for a moment, the peculiarity of being able to patent a metaphor, note the idiosyncrasy of the technical language.
 What does it mean to "access" a metaphor?
-When one "checks out" a book from the electronic library, does not gain access to the book or to the metaphor?
+When someone "checks out" a book from the electronic library, do they gain access to the book or to the metaphor?
 The traditional theory of the metaphor does not prepare us to answer such questions.
 In the so-called classical view, metaphors are simply a type of figurative language.
 To say "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
 Days have no literal legs to stand on.
 John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphor is a more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980; @turner_death_1987;
 @lakoff_contemporary_1998, @searle_metaphor_1998].
 In the modified view, even such basic semantic concepts as "state, quantity, action, cause, purpose, means, modality" are metaphorical in nature [@lakoff_metaphorical_1980;